FrostyDesigner/DevOps_PowershellGUI/README.md

 * Report Building via HTML is included
 * Endless possibilities with these 5 tools even before creating new tools
 * Application built with parameters and switches in mind (even though example is not using them)
+* Obviously you will need to edit file paths, server names and datbase instances

 ![alt text](https://github.com/FrostyDesigner/PowershellGraphicalUserInterface/blob/main/DevOpsPalette1.png)